-Following the achievement of the STI financial targets, 25% of the financial component will be deferred and subject to further testing by the Board following finalisation of the FY24 audited financial statements.
+- 1 Following the achievement of the STI financial targets, 25 per cent of the financial component will be deferred and subject to further testing by the Board following finalisation of the FY24 audited financial statements. - 2 Critical non-financial KPIs have been established for the other executives at the beginning of FY23 covering key areas such as health and safety, customer experience, employee engagement and strategy achievement.

-3.2.3 Managing Director and member of the Executive team remuneration mix for FY23
+3.2.3 Managing Director and member of the Executive team remuneration mix for EY23